Carpal tunnel release

 - Shots of corticosteroid medicine into the carpal tunnel

-If none of these treatments help, some surgeons will test the electrical activity of the median nerve with an EMG (electromyogram).
+If none of these treatments help, some surgeons will test the electrical activity of the median nerve with nerve conduction tests and an EMG (electromyogram).
 If the test shows that there's a significant problem with your median nerve, carpal tunnel release surgery may be recommended.

 EMG